 Still, some business owners have a lingering question: Is a nondisclosure agreement legally binding?
-In short, the answer is yes.
-However, we explore some important details concerning NDA legality below.
+In short, the answer is usually yes.
+We explore some important details concerning NDA legality below.

 Is an NDA legally binding?

-As an accepted legal contract between parties, an NDA is legally binding if those noted in the document sign it.
+As an accepted legal contract between parties, an NDA is legally binding if done properly and signed by the parties to it.
 However, the agreement must meet certain conditions.
-For example, you need foundational elements, such as
+For example, it should include certain foundational elements, such as

 - Full legal names.
-Identify the parties who are agreeing not to disclose the information noted in the document.
+Identify the parties who are agreeing to the terms of the contract.
 Without the names of involved parties, the NDA cannot specify who is beholden to its terms.

-- Definition of information.
+- Definition of Confidential Information.
 Define what information the parties signing the document should not disclose.
-Without defining the information that’s meant to be kept secret, the parties cannot know what they can and cannot disclose.
+Without defining the information that’s meant to be kept secret, the parties may not know what they can and cannot disclose.
+Likewise, the contract should state what the exceptions are, for example, most NDAs state that information that is publicly available as of the date of the contract is not “confidential information”.
 In addition, the omission of these definitions will make enforcing the contract at a later point difficult.

 - Scope.
 Indicate how broad (or narrow) the scope of the NDA is regarding the parties’ obligation to keep the defined information confidential.
+For example, what purposes can the recipient of the information use it for, and who if anyone can they disclose it to without breaching the contract?
 Without a clear scope of obligation, the parties cannot know to what lengths they must go to keep the defined information secure.

 - Date of signing.
 Include a date of signing to indicate at what point the parties agree not to share the defined information moving forward.
-Without a date of signing, the NDA cannot specify when exactly the parties are meant to begin safeguarding the defined information.
+Without a date of signing, it will be unclear how long the recipient of the information must protect (not disclose) it.

 - Agreement term.
 Note how long the NDA is to remain in effect — i.e., how long the parties must refrain from disclosing the information to anyone other than those who are deemed acceptable in the contract.
 Without an agreement term, the parties cannot be sure how long they must uphold the terms of the NDA.

 Andrew Legrand, attorney and founder of Spera Law Group, adds that the legality of NDAs shouldn’t be your only concern.
-Another question you must ask is whether the NDA is actually enforceable.
-For example, if you live in the United States and sign an NDA with a developer in China, it’s technically legally binding.
+Another question you should ask is whether the NDA is actually enforceable everywhere.
+For example, if you live in the United States and sign an NDA with a developer in China, it may be technically legally binding.